sous-chefs/yum-amazon/README.md

  )
 ```

+Uncommonly used repositoryids are not managed by default.
+This is
+speeds up integration testing pipelines by avoiding yum-cache builds
-To enable the amzn-preview  repository with a wrapper cookbook, place
+that nobody cares about.
+To enable the amzn-preview repository with a
-the following in a recipe:
+wrapper cookbook, place the following in a recipe:

 ```
+node.default['yum']['amzn-preview']['managed'] = true
 node.default['yum']['amzn-preview']['enabled'] = true

 include_recipe 'yum-amazon'